mouneeshwarkasiloo/energy-analyzer/README.md

-# Energy Analyzer
+# PowerMetrics

-**Energy Analyzer** is a lightweight Python CLI tool that helps users estimate their daily and monthly electricity consumption.
+**PowerMetrics** is a lightweight Python CLI tool that helps users estimate their daily and monthly electricity consumption.
 The program collects device-level inputs such as rated watts, hours of usage, and quantity, then computes per-device kWh, total consumption, and an estimated monthly bill based on the chosen tariff.

 The output includes a clean terminal summary table and an auto-generated `energy_report.txt` file for offline reference.
 The script uses ANSI colors sparingly to keep the interface readable without looking automated or noisy.